ithierda/albert_project/README.md

 Based on these characteristics, we ran a classical linear regression to predict EBITDA.
 Then we made clusters without the EBITDA data, just with the beneficiary data.
 So we have a cluster center that models an average beneficiary (we have 3 clusters).

-We'll now take the center of this cluster and predict the EBITDA, and we'll choose the highest EBITDA among the 3 clusters.
+We'll now take the center of this cluster and predict the turnover, and we'll choose the highest turnover among the 3 clusters.
 This gives us our typical profit.

 We'll then select from our original table with all the contacts, the set of beneficiaries that correspond to our typical beneficiary